A smiling portrait of composer George Benjamin A smiling portrait of composer George Benjamin

-Sir George Benjamin will succeed Tania León as the London Philharmonic Orchestra's Composer-in-Residence from September 2025.
+Sir George Benjamin became the London Philharmonic Orchestra's Composer-in-Residence in September 2025.

-The LPO’s 2025/26 season launches on 27 September 2025 with a performance of Benjamin’s orchestral work Ringed by the Flat Horizon – an elemental yet mystical portrait of an electric storm in New Mexico – to open to a concert which also includes Beethoven’s ‘Emperor’ Piano Concerto with soloist Yefim Bronfman and Tchaikovsky’s Symphony No. 5.
+The LPO’s 2025/26 season launched on 27 September 2025 with a performance of Benjamin’s orchestral work Ringed by the Flat Horizon – opening a concert that also included Beethoven’s ‘Emperor’ Piano Concerto with soloist Yefim Bronfman and Tchaikovsky’s Symphony No. 5.

 On 11 February 2026 Benjamin conducts a concert which includes his own orchestral work Palimpsests – music inspired by tales written on medieval manuscripts – framed by Scriabin’s The Poem of Ecstasy, Stravinsky’s Symphonies of Wind Instruments and Ravel’s Mother Goose.